-Firstly, hope comes when we have the right perspective of God:
+Firstly, we must have the right perspective of who God is:

 In Romans 5:5 we read, “Now hope does not disappoint because the love of God is shed abroad in our hearts by the Holy Spirit.”
-When we really know that God loves us, we will have hope and we will know that God will never let us down.
-Even if we are going through a difficult time today, there is always something good at the end of the road.
+When we really know that God loves us, we will have hope and know that God will always work things out for our good.
+We may not understand what we are going through, but we will have the assurance that there is something good waiting for us in the future.

-Secondly, hope comes when we fill our minds with the promises in the Word of God.
+Secondly, hope is developed when we read and meditate on the Word of God.

 We read in Romans 15:4, “… that we through the patience and comfort of the Scriptures might have hope.”
-The Bible also says that, “all the promises of God in Him are Yes, and in Him Amen, to the glory of God through us.”
-There more we turn our attention away from all our problems and our negative situation, onto the word of God, the more hope we will have.
+For every hopeless situation, there is a promise in the Bible.
+2 Corinthians 1:20 says that, “all the promises of God in Him are Yes, and in Him Amen, to the glory of God through us.”
+Therefore, as we read and meditate on what God says in His word, we will have hope.

 Fourthly, hope comes when we remember the good things that God has done for us in the past.